*Updated December 21st, 2020

 New bookings per week (2019 vs 2020)

 Looking at the above chart we observe the following:

-- Even since February 2020, there has been a marked decline in new bookings, which bottoms out in April, as this was the month with the most confirmed cases of Covid-19 around the world, with government taking drastic measures to tackle the pandemic
+- Since February 2020, there has been a marked decline in new bookings, which bottoms out in April, as this was the month with the most confirmed cases of Covid-19 around the world, with the government taking drastic measures to tackle the pandemic

-- Since the beginning of May, there has been a steady increase in bookings, almost at the same levels as at 2019.
+- Since the beginning of May, there has been a steady increase in bookings, and the last weeks’ bookings this year are at a higher level than in 2019.

 - The gap blows up since the beginning of October signalling the second wave of the pandemic.